tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/Supplemental/StudentGuide.md

 <details>
 <summary>What is a Deep Neural Network?</summary><br>

 Deep Neural Networks are neural networks that have more than one hidden layer.
 One can visualize this by thinking of a network of connected perceptrons, or a multi-layer perceptron.
 With Deep Neural Networks, there is an input layer and an output layer, but between the two are multiple hidden layers running sophisticated computations to produce more refined output.
 A layer is a set of neurons, and is visualized by showing a column of those neurons and how they feed into the next column - or layer.
-Below is an image of a basic deep neural network, they can be, and often much more complex.
+Below is an image of a basic deep neural network, they can be, and often are, much more complex.
 To visualize even more types of deep neural nets and their structures, visit the [Tensorflow Playground.](https://playground.tensorflow.org/)

 ![deep net](Images/nnet.png)